by Laurie Wertich, Dr. C.H. Weaver M.D. 6/2022

-Drinking caffeinated coffee may reduce the risk of cancers of the oral cavity (mouth) and pharynx
+Caffeinated coffee may reduce the risk of cancers of the oral cavity

 To evaluate the relationship between coffee and tea consumption and risk of head and neck cancer, researchers combined information from previous studies.
 These studies included a total of 5,139 people with cancer and 9,028 people without cancer.